igormarfin/pages/posts/pages/research_statements.rst

 Working  with such  team of brilliant and motivated people is a huge opportunity for me.
 A post-doctoral position in GROUP [#ref5]_  is an excellent match for my researches.
-As a post-doctoral researcher, I will endeavor  to distribute an atmosphere  of DESY CMS Higgs group where  knowledge and experience are easily shared among collaborators.
-I will  continue  to take initiative in leading projects.
+As a post-doctoral researcher, I will endeavor  to distribute an atmosphere  of  the DESY CMS Higgs group where  knowledge and experience are easily shared among collaborators, and  to continue  to take initiative in leading projects.